Peafowl: Female choice

-Multiple hypotheses attempt to explain the evolution of female choice.
-Some of these suggest direct benefits to females, such as protection, shelter, or nuptial gifts that affect the female's choice of mate.
-Another hypothesis is that females choose mates with good genes.
+Multiple hypotheses involving female choice have been posited.
+One hypothesis is that females choose mates with good genes.
 Males with more exaggerated secondary sexual characteristics, such as bigger, brighter peacock trains, tend to have better genes in the peahen's eyes.
 These better genes directly benefit her offspring, as well as her fitness and reproductive success.

-Runaway selection also seeks to clarify the evolution of the peacock's train.
+Runaway selection is another hypothesis.
 In runaway sexual selection, linked genes in males and females code for sexually dimorphic traits in males, and preference for those traits in females.
 The close spatial association of alleles for loci involved in the train in males, and for preference for more exuberant trains in females, on the chromosome (linkage disequilibrium) causes a positive feedback loop that exaggerates both the male traits and the female preferences.

-Another hypothesis is sensory bias, in which females have a preference for a trait in a nonmating context that becomes transferred to mating.
-Multiple causality for the evolution of female choice is also possible.
+Another hypothesis is sensory bias, in which females have a preference for a trait in a non-mating context that becomes transferred to mating, such as Merle Jacobs' food-courtship hypothesis, which suggests that peahens are attracted to peacocks for the resemblance of their eye spots to blue berries.

-Work concerning female behaviour in many species of animals has sought to confirm Darwin's basic idea of female preference for males with certain characteristics as a major force in the evolution of species.
-Females have often been shown to distinguish small differences between potential mates, and to prefer mating with individuals bearing the most exaggerated characteristics.
-In some cases, those males have been shown to be more healthy and vigorous, suggesting that the ornaments serve as markers indicating the males' abilities to survive, and thus their genetic qualities.
+Multiple causalities for the evolution of female choice are also possible.